nndrao/fixed-income-positions/README.md

             return node.title;
         }

-        // For other container types (row, column) if (node.content && Array.isArray(node.content)) {
+        // For any node with content array if (node.content && Array.isArray(node.content)) {
             for (let i = 0; i < node.content.length; i++) {
+                const result = traverse(
+                    node.content[i],
-                // For direct children of containers, we don't check index const result = traverse(node.content[i], checkIndex && i === targetIndex, targetIndex);
+                    // Only check index if parent wanted us to and we're at the right index checkIndex && i === targetIndex,
+                    targetIndex
+                );
                 if (result) return result;
             }
         }